prakharsaxena3007/scalable-microservice/README.md

    - **Bar gauge**

 5. Click **Apply**, then **Save dashboard**
-6. Give it a name like:
+6. Give it a name like: Scalable Microservice Monitoring

 ---